Dandastino/SnippetOrganizer/README.md

 ## 🔧 Configuration

 The application uses the following configuration:
-- `snippets.json`: Main data file containing all snippets
+- `data/snippets.json`: Main data file containing all snippets with tags and descriptions
-- `snippet_organizer.log`: Log file with operation history
+- `data/snippet_organizer.log`: Log file with operation history
-- Export directory: User-specified (defaults to current directory)
+- Export directory: `data/` (all exported files are saved here)

 ## 📦 Dependencies